-- a- Report on any assessments, evaluations or studies undertaken relating to the programme and how they were used during implementation.
-Has there been a final project evaluation and what are the key findings?
-Provide reasons if no evaluation of the programme have been done yet? - During the training courses or workshops organized inside or outside Iraq, assessment forms were filled by the participants and the coordinator/observer.
+- During the training courses or workshops organized inside or outside Iraq, assessment forms were filled by the participants and the coordinator/observer.
 These forms were studied and remedial action was taken whenever necessary.
-Furthermore, at the end of every course/workshop, final reports were generated by the participants and coordinators/observers. - A joint external evaluation (involving both UNESCO and UNESCWA) was accomplished and submitted to UNESCO Iraq office in October 2011 (A copy of the External Evaluation Report is attached) - a.
-Explain, if relevant, challenges such as delays in programme implementation, and the nature of the constraints such as management arrangements, human resources, as well as the actions taken to mitigate, and how such challenges and/or actions impacted on the overall achievement of results. - 1- Some of the participants trained to be responsible for accomplishing certain tasks in Iraq were subsequently transferred to other directorates in the Ministry of Education to take on other responsibilities. - 2- After a team from the MoEs had successfully completed part of the training, it was not always the same group that went on to the next step together.
-Sometimes, unsuccessful or new candidates joined the group of successful candidates; this resulted in the delay of the program (or in an incomplete core team). - 3- The quality of internet access in Iraq proved was a constraint.
+Furthermore, at the end of every course/workshop, final reports were generated by the participants and coordinators/observers. - A joint (involving both UNESCO and UNESCWA) external evaluation of the project is ongoing and the final report is expected in June 2011.

+Challenges such as delays in programme implementation, and the nature of the constraints such as management arrangements, human resources, as well as the actions taken to mitigate, and how such challenges and/or actions impacted on the overall achievement of results.

+- 1- Some of the participants trained to be responsible for accomplishing certain tasks in Iraq were subsequently transferred to other directorates in the Ministry of Education to take on other responsibilities. - 2- After a team from the MoEs had successfully completed part of the training, it was not always the same group that went on to the next step together.
+Sometimes, unsuccessful or new candidates joined the group of successful candidates; this resulted in the delay of the program (or in an incomplete core team). - 3- The quality of internet access in Iraq proved a constraint.
 It is essential for the project centres to be equipped with good quality internet access.
 Both MoEs are suffering from lower quality internet access, and therefore provide lower quality services.
-This was frequently pointed out to the MoE management team; unfortunately, however, they were not able to provide an acceptable solution. - 4- The delay in allocating and releasing funds in the MoEs to rehabilitate the ICDL Centers caused delays in the accreditation of the Centers, thereby delaying the commencement of training courses in these centers. - 5- The assassination of the Director-General of ICT Directorate in the MoE Baghdad (who was concurrently the project manager in the MoE) had a negative impact on the project and the performance of staff in the Ministry. - b.
-Report key lessons learned that would facilitate future programme design and implementation, including issues related to management arrangements, human resources, resources, etc., - 1- There were many delays in the submission to UNESCO of requested information especially with regards to the nomination of officials to attend the training workshops or to become members of the committee working on the ICT Strategy.
+This was frequently pointed out to the MoE management team; unfortunately, however, they were not able to provide an acceptable solution. - 4- The delay in allocating and releasing funds in the MoEs to rehabilitate the ICDL Centers caused delays in the accreditation of the Centers, thereby delaying the commencement of training courses in these centers. - 5- The assassination of the Director-General of ICT Directorate in the MoE Baghdad (who was concurrently the project manager in the MoE) had a negative impact on the project and the performance of staff in the Ministry.

+Key lessons learned that would facilitate future programme design and implementation, including issues related to management arrangements, human resources, resources, etc.,

+- 1- There were many delays in the submission to UNESCO of requested information especially with regards to the nomination of officials to attend the training workshops or to become members of the committee working on the ICT Strategy.
 Accordingly, Agencies need bear in mind the time required to receive nominations from the MoEs and plan accordingly. - 2- UNESCO faced many difficulties in the coordination with the MoEs in Iraq, so it is very important that the ministries assign a Project Focal point responsible for all project coordination on the Iraqi side.